Melatonin poisoning reports are up in kids, study says - NewsBreak

 Other researchers have found that what’s on the label may not match what’s actually in the bottle, and some countries have banned the sale of over-the-counter melatonin.

 Lelak and her colleagues looked at reports to poison control centers from 2012 to 2021, counting more than 260,000 calls about kids taking too much melatonin.
-They represented 0.6% of all poison control calls in 2012 and about 5% in 2021.
+They represented 0.6 percent of all poison control calls in 2012 and about 5 percent in 2021.

 Most of the hospitalized children were teenagers, and many of those were believed to be suicide attempts.

 Reported melatonin poisonings have been increasing for at least a decade, but the largest increases happened after the COVID-19 pandemic hit the United States in 2020.
-Between 2019 and 2020, the count shot up 38%.
+Between 2019 and 2020, the count shot up 38 percent.

 Comments / 0